Ahmed Azmeel: 2010–present: Film debut and into profession

 Starring opposite Mohamed, Yoosuf Shafeeu and Ahmed Asim, the film received majorly positive reviews from critics; Aishath Maaha of Dho? favored the performance of the lead actors and mentioned the "neat arrangement" of its screenplay though pointed out its "weak ending" to be unsatisfactory while his performance was noted to be a "one-scene impression".

 Personal life

 In May 2007, Azmeel married one of his co-stars Aishath Rishmy; with whom he shared screen space in many songs.
 In December 2008 he welcomed his son Ismail Aziel Azumeel.
 In 2013 Azmeel divorced Rishmy.

 Media image

 In 2011, Azmeel was voted in the top three as the "Most Entertaining Actor" in the SunFM Awards 2010, an award night ceremony initiated by Sun Media Group to honour the most recognized personalities in different fields, during the previous year.

+Controversy

+On 10 January 2024, Azmeel was arrested for a drug related offence.
+However, since he has no prior records of criminal activity and is not deemed to be a danger to society, the Criminal court decided to release him under conditions.